0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/etrog-upgrade.md

 In order to circumvent the above-mentioned issue related to the _one timestamp for many blocks_ problem, each block in the Etrog upgrade's batch receives its own unique timestamp.
 This is in addition to allowing more than one transaction per block.

 The solution is achieved by enabling the sequencer to change the timestamp for different blocks within a batch.
-To do so, a special transaction or marker called `changeL2Block`, is introduced within a batch to mark whenever there is a block change.
+To do so, a special transaction or marker, called `changeL2Block`, is introduced within a batch to mark whenever there is a block change.

 The below figure shows how `changeL2Block` is used to change the timestamp whenever a new block is formed.